 Stem Cells contribute to the body’s ability to renew and repair tissues.

 Interest in Stem Cell Therapy for dogs with OA, DJD, hip and elbow dysplasia, and cranial cruciate ligament (CCL) injuries is high, and several studies are underway.
-However, at this time there isn’t much scientific research available for review, so results of Stem Cell Therapy treatments are anecdotal and come primarily from veterinarians and owners of dogs that have undergone the procedure.
+However, at this time there isn’t much scientific research available for review, therefore results of Stem Cell Therapy treatments are anecdotal and come primarily from veterinarians and owners of dogs that have undergone the procedure.

-Stem Cell Therapy success stories
+Stem Cell Therapy Success Stories

 Cowboy and Mr. Jones

 Brad Perry of Alexandria, Kentucky has two dogs, a Golden Retriever named Cowboy, and Mr. Jones, a mixed breed.
-Cowboy was suffering from terrible arthritis, and Mr. Jones had somehow managed to tear the ligaments in both knees.
+The Cowboy was suffering from terrible arthritis, and Mr. Jones had somehow managed to tear the ligaments in both knees.

 Both dogs were seriously disabled and in pain, and Perry had tried all sorts of medications.
 None of them really worked, and he was worried about the side effects.
 Cowboy and Mr. Jones continued to deteriorate, and Perry had reached the point of considering euthanasia when he heard about a local veterinarian who performed Stem Cell Therapy on dogs to repair joints.
 Perry figured he had nothing to lose.